*All Orders 4/19-4/27 Will Ship 4/28*

 While natural flavors are not made in a lab, they do not necessarily have to come from the same source as the flavor might indicate.

-Natural flavors may come from our natural world, but this can include animal sources as well.
+Natural flavors may originate from our natural world, but they can also be derived from animal sources.

-One particular substitute for vanilla flavoring, called castoreum, comes from the anal glands of beavers and has made it to the GRAS list.
+One particular substitute for vanilla flavoring, called castoreum, is derived from sacs near beaver anuses (but not the anus itself), and has been approved for the GRAS list.

 While the flavoring does come from nature, it certainly has nothing to do with a hand-picked vanilla bean, nor does it evoke comforting feelings or images.

-The problem with these formulated flavor additives is that our bodies become more accustomed to these artificial flavors and grow less impressed with what nature has to offer.
+The problem with these formulated flavor additives is that our bodies become more accustomed to them and grow less impressed with what nature offers.

 Imagine a child who loves orange-flavored drinks but won’t touch an actual orange.